umayangag/nexoan/docs/architecture/data-type-detection-patterns.md

 )
 ```

-This pattern-based detection system enables automatic data classification and appropriate storage backend selection in the Nexoan platform for the three core storage types: Tabular (PostgreSQL), Graph (Neo4j), and Document/Map (MongoDB).
+This pattern-based detection system enables automatic data classification and appropriate storage backend selection in the OpenGIN platform for the three core storage types: Tabular (PostgreSQL), Graph (Neo4j), and Document/Map (MongoDB).